npiesco/ollama-ui/README.md

 ## 🎯 Why Ollama UI?

 AI is rapidly evolving with powerful language models like Llama, DeepSeek, Mistral, and Phi now capable of running on consumer-grade GPUs.
 Tools like Ollama make this possible, but there's still a significant barrier to entry - command line interfaces, AI terminology, and complex model parameters can be intimidating for newcomers.

 Ollama UI bridges this gap by providing an intuitive, user-friendly interface that serves as a playground for both beginners and experts.
 Whether you're running models locally on your machine or hosting in the cloud to share with others, our goal is to make AI exploration accessible to everyone.

 ## 🌟 Features

-### 💬 Advanced Chat Interface
+### 💬 Chat Interface
-- Real-time streaming responses with animated messages
+- Real-time streaming responses
-- Multi-modal chat support with image upload capabilities - TODO!
-- Customizable model parameters with advanced settings
+- Customizable model parameters
-- Message history management and persistence
+- Message history management
 - Responsive design with dark/light mode support
+- Mathematical formula rendering with KaTeX
-- Rich text formatting and code syntax highlighting - TODO!
+- Code syntax highlighting
+- GitHub-flavored markdown support

 ### 🤖 Comprehensive Model Management
-- Browse and manage local models with detailed information
+- Browse and manage local models
-- Pull new models from repositories with progress tracking
+- Pull new models from repositories
-- Delete unused models with confirmation
+- Delete unused models
-- Detailed model information and specifications
+- View detailed model information
-- Create and customize models with advanced parameters
+- Create and customize models
-- Push models to registry with version control
+- Push models to registry
 - Copy and modify existing models
 - Monitor running model instances

-### 🔧 Advanced Features
+### 🔧 Additional Features
-- Multi-modal support for image and text inputs - TODO!
-- Server control panel for managing Ollama instance
 - Embeddings generation and management
-- JWT-based authentication - TODO!
+- Server control panel
 - Real-time error handling with toast notifications
-- Version information and tracking
+- Version information
-- Blob management for large files
+- Blob management
 - Advanced parameter customization

 ## 🚀 Getting Started